jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 In Log-Structured store the current state (set of all persisted keys and values) is not stored on disk.
 Instead it contains a list of all Updates (CRUD operations).
-We can retreive all entries for given version,
+We can retrieve all entries for given version,
 by replaying all Updates from the start (when store was empty) to the most recent update.

 In my interpretation, the Updates are organized in a linked-list.